HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 `sudo apt-get install python-rpi.gpio && sudo apt-get install python3-rpi.gpio`

-This [example GPIO Skill](https://github.com/MycroftAI/picroft_example_skill_gpio) provides some good examples of how to use GPIO input and output in your Mycroft Skill.
+This [example GPIO Skill](https://github.com/ChatterboxAI/picroft_example_skill_gpio) provides some good examples of how to use GPIO input and output in your Chatterbox Skill.